k4yt3x/video2x/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description

-Briefly describe the feature you want to be added into `video2x`.
+Briefly describe the feature that you'd like Video2X to have.

 ## Sources